galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 {: .hands_on}

-## Learn, predict and visualise the predictions
+## Learn from training data

-`Gradient boosting regressor` is used for regression.
+Gradient boosting regressor is used for regression.
 It is an ensemble based [regressor](http://scikit-learn.org/stable/modules/ensemble.html#regression) consisting of weak learners (e.g. decision trees).
-It learns features of a training dataset (`train_data`) and maps all feature rows to respective targets, which are are real numbers.
+It learns features of a training dataset (`train_data`) and maps all feature rows to respective targets, which are real numbers.
 The process of mapping gives a trained model.

 > ### {% icon hands_on %} Hands-on: Train a model
 >